Drekkz/Muzix-Tos/Privacy-policy.md

 • Usage Data: We may collect anonymous usage data to improve the bot's performance and user experience.

+• When bot is added or left from any server we get the logs

+• When bot create and destroy player it send the player vc name, channel ID.

 **How We Use Your Information**

 • Providing Services: Woofer uses collected data to deliver music playback services within Discord servers.